mobkits/iscroll/Readme.md

 The goal of this library is **high performance** and easy to use, while keep the code simplicity.

-The scroll element is automatically refreshed when window resize or orientation change
+The scroll element is automatically refreshed on window resize, orientation change and scroll start.

 Tested on **Android > 2.2** and **IOS > 6**